 Another good way to acclimate yourself with Gutenberg is to do your homework.
 There are a ton of resources online—some free, some not—which provide excellent information about the new editor.
 This handbook, provided by WordPress.org, is a good place to start, as are the various tutorials found here.

-The upcoming release of Gutenberg has definitely created some concern about compatibility with existing plugins and themes, but it’s no reason to panic.
-The Gutenberg developer team and other members of the WordPress community are working overtime to make sure the new editor is ready to go when WordPress 5.0 rolls out.
+The release of Gutenberg has definitely created some concern about compatibility with existing plugins and themes, but it’s incorporation into the WordPress community has been relatively seamless.

 Still have questions about Gutenberg and the ways it will change your WordPress experience?
 Let us know in the comments section below!